Shahabks/myspokenlanguageid/README.md

                                      pip install -u Myspokenlanguagedetection

-Recording files must be 25 secs or less of audio and in *.wav PCM/LPCM format, recorded at 48 kHz sample frame and 24-32 bits of resolution or AIFF, AIFF-C, FLAC: must be native FLAC format; OGG-FLAC is not supported.
+Recording files must be **25 secs or longer** of audio and in *.wav PCM/LPCM format, recorded at 48 kHz sample frame and 24-32 bits of resolution or AIFF, AIFF-C, FLAC: must be native FLAC format; OGG-FLAC is not supported.

 Here is how the myspokenlanguagedetection function behave,